Harvest Exchange Traded Funds

 The payment has not increased since the onset of the oil downtown in 2014, but as energy prices recover, Shell is well positioned to continue rewarding shareholders.

 Royal Dutch Shell is a top holding of the Harvest Portfolios Group Harvest Energy Leaders Plus Income ETF (TSX: HPF, HPF.U).
 The Fund holds 20 equally weighted, dividend-paying stocks with a minimum market capitalization of US$10 billion and operations in at least two countries.
-The Fund’s objectives are to provide a monthly cash distribution, capital appreciation and
+The Fund’s objectives are to provide a monthly cash distribution, capital appreciation and a lower volatility than would otherwise be experienced by owning the stocks. – AM

 You might like: